Struggling Indian airlines line up foreign investment

 "This deal is not just about investment, but also technology and partnership in many other ways," said the source, who declined to be identified.

-At current share prices, a 49 percent stake in Jet Airways would be valued at 24.3 billion rupees ($437.17 million), while for Spicejet the value would be 10.82 billion rupees.
+At current share prices, a 49 percent stake in Jet Airways would be valued at 24.3 billion rupees, while for Spicejet the value would be 10.82 billion rupees.

 The Indian aviation industry lost a combined $2 billion last year and all but unlisted IndiGo lost money, hurt by high state taxes on jet fuel, expensive airports and regulatory uncertainty.